aokellermann/yaycache/README.md

 * paccache - a flexible package cache cleaning utility that allows greater control over which packages are removed.

+* paclist - list all packages installed from a given repository.
+Useful for seeing which packages you may have installed from the testing repository, for instance.

 * updpkgsums - performs an in-place update of the checksums in a PKGBUILD.